Updated March 17, 2023

 Overviews Of Machine Learning

 The following article provides an outline for Introduction To Machine Learning.
-Machine learning (ML) is the art of developing algorithms without explicitly programming.
+Machine learning (ML) is the art of developing algorithms without explicit programming.
 In the past two decades, exabytes of data have been generated, and most industries have been fully digitized.
 This existing data is used by Machine learning (ML) algorithms to develop predictive models and automate several time-consuming tasks.

 Given below shows how ML algorithms differ from programmed Logic-based algorithms: